jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ![*Always check the package dependencies...*](images/Chapter-03/package-managers/debian_main-2.png "Dependencies")

 One of the initial claims against using Linux and Unix was that software install was a nightmare.
-Software had been distributed in tarballs (\*.tar.gz) that were convenient but lacked any knowledge of system state.
+Software had been distributed in `tarballs` (.tar.gz) that were convenient but lacked any knowledge of system state.
 So you could compile source code but the code had no idea ahead of time if the proper software libraries were installed in the correct locations or if the proper versions of those libraries were installed.
 And each additional library had its own dependencies and those had dependencies too.
 You see how this could get ugly quickly.
 Initially there was a build system developed by a companion of Thompson and Ritchie's named Stuart Feldman; named ```make```.
 He was also an author of the first Fortran 77 compiler, and he was part of the original group at Bell Labs that created the Unix operating system.
 Feldman was the Vice President of Computer Science at IBM Research.
 He was also Vice President, Engineering, East Coast, at Google for a time [^105].

 Feldman realized building software was difficult and created the ```make``` build system.
 The ```make``` system uses a file named ```makefile``` that includes instructions and ordered steps that can be repeated every time software is built.
 This allows software to be portable across systems (in theory).
 The utility ```make``` is the binary that automatically builds executable programs and libraries from source code by reading the *makefiles*[^106].
-Here is an example makefile:
+Here is an example `makefile`:

 ```makefile
      all: helloworld